Gubaer/josm-scripting-plugin/docs/v2/modules.md

 You can implement and use your own modules.

-Here's an example of a simple CommonJS-module which exports the function `sayHello()`.
+Here's an example of a simple CommonJS-module that exports the function `sayHello()`.

 ```js
 // file: helloworld.js